course-dprep/zip-code-wars/README.md

 [Click to open the Table for Raw Data Variables](data/Table-for-Raw-Data-Vairables.html)

-- How many observations are there in the final dataset?

 ## Variable Definitions

 | Variable Name | Role in Model | Conceptual Definition | Operational Definition | Measurement Level |